What is the primary focus of Boundary Value Analysis testing?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-Boundary Value Analysis (BVA) is a testing technique that specifically targets potential errors at the edges of input value ranges.
-The fundamental premise of BVA is based on the idea that errors are more likely to occur at the boundaries of input domains rather than in the center.
-This is particularly relevant because many programming errors arise from handling boundary conditions incorrectly.
+Boundary Value Analysis (BVA) is a testing technique that specifically targets the inputs and outputs at the edges of what is defined as acceptable or valid ranges.
+The principle behind BVA is that errors are more likely to occur at the extreme ends of input value ranges, including just below and just above those boundaries.

 Subscribe